 When he said the world was round...

-Christopher Columbus was the first European to see the Americas since the Viking Voyages in the 11th century.
+Christopher Columbus was the first European to see the Americas since the Viking Voyages in the 11th Century.
 He did not, as many people think, discover America, though.

 They were a respectable family, but by no means a rich one.
 His family did not give him much formal education, but Christopher read and taught himself about the European world.
 He studied cartography and learned about the seas from his brother Bartholomew.
-Being from Genoa, which had a reputation for producing great sailors, it is not surprising he was interested in the seas.
-His father was able to send him to the University of Pavia around the age of fourteen, and he learned Latin, navigation, geography and astronomy.
+Coming from Genoa, which had a reputation for producing great sailors, it is not surprising he was interested in the seas.
+His father was able to send him to the University of Pavia around the age of 14, and he learned Latin, navigation, geography and astronomy.
 At some point, he read about the philosophies of Ptolemy and read the famous book The Travels of Marco Polo, which expanded his imagination about the world.

 I went to sea from the most tender age and have continued in a sea life to this day.
 Whoever gives himself up to this art wants to know the secrets of Nature here below.
 It is more than forty years that I have been thus engaged.
 Wherever any one has sailed, there I have sailed.

--From a letter to King Ferdinand and Queen Isabella of Spain.
+Translated from a letter to King Ferdinand and Queen Isabella of Spain.

 Though the above story is contested, Columbus did arrive in Lisbon, Portugal around 1471.
-In that city, in 1475, he married Doña Felipa Moniz, also known as Philippa or Doña Felipa Perestrella, the daughter of a Portuguese sea captain.
+There, in 1475, he married Doña Felipa Moniz, also known as Philippa or Doña Felipa Perestrella, the daughter of a Portuguese sea captain.
 Marrying a Portuguese sea captain's daughter gave him access to the secret information of the Portuguese government about navigation.
 Before him, Portugal had been navigating and mapping very well, with a precedent set by Prince Henry the Navigator in the early 1400s.